 Certain types of investments can have special tax treatment.
 For instance, municipal bonds are normally tax-free for federal income taxes but may be taxable on your state tax return, depending on the state you live in and the state that issued the bond you invested in.

 - It's also possible to trigger special taxes, such as the alternative minimum tax (AMT) or the Net Investment Income Tax (NIIT).
 TurboTax can guide you through the process of figuring out if this applies to your situation or not.

 - A big exception to the normal taxation of investments is money in tax-advantaged retirement accounts.
 Traditional retirement accounts, such as a traditional IRA or traditional 401(k), may allow you to take a tax deduction today for money that you invest.
 Then, the investments within the account can grow tax-free.
 When you withdraw the money in retirement after meeting the age requirements, the money typically counts as ordinary income and you will likely have to pay ordinary income taxes on this income.

 - The other main type of tax-advantaged retirement accounts that are treated differently are Roth retirement accounts, such as a Roth IRA or Roth 401(k).
 You don't get a tax deduction for contributing to these accounts but the money can grow tax-free and you can withdraw it tax-free, including the investment gains, in retirement.

 There may be other exceptions depending on your specific investments and circumstances as well.
 TurboTax can help you navigate these more complex areas.

 Types of investments tax software can help with

-With tax software, figuring out what taxes you owe on your investments is straightforward.
-We’ll ask you simple questions about your investments, you can easily import your investments, and we’ll search over 400 tax deductions to make sure you get every credit and deduction you qualify for.
+With TurboTax software, figuring out what taxes you owe on your investments is straightforward.
+We’ll ask you simple questions about your investments, you can easily import your information, and we’ll search over 400 tax deductions to make sure you get every credit and deduction you qualify for.